gboehl/dynare/doc/manual/source/reporting.rst

         The valid :math:`\text{\LaTeX}` code to be included in the report before ``\begin{document}``.
 Default: ``empty``.

+    .. option:: maketoc, BOOLEAN

+        Whether or not to make the table of contents.
+One entry is made per page containing a title.
+Default: ``false``.

     .. option:: margin, DOUBLE

         The margin size.
 Default: ``2.5``.